pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_presence.md

 ## Where now

-##### Requires Presence

-Returns the list of channels a UUID is subscribed to.
+Requires Presence.
+Returns channels a UUID is subscribed to.

-##### Timeout events

-If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout is generated.

 ### Method(s)